3 Ways To Increase Your Business Sales With Consumer Generated Content (CGC)

 A classic way to understand the judicious use of all these will be on the website of the e-commerce giant – Amazon.
 Amazon has successfully implemented all these features on their product pages and has thus tapped the energies of user-generated content for increasing its conversions.

 Reviews and ratings are a common form of user-generated content marketing style.
-Product photos by former customers allow a shopper to see what the product looks in ‘real’ outside a photo studio or untouched from excessive editing.
+Using UGC on E-commerce platforms to increase e-commerce sales is a trusted best practice today Product photos by former customers allow a shopper to see what the product looks in ‘real’ outside a photo studio or untouched from excessive editing.
 Customers often share zoomed views of a product and demonstrate the use of it via short videos and illustrative photos or by practical answers about the product use & look of the product in the Q&A segment or a detailed explanation via review.

 User-generated content gives your buyers immediate help for their shopping apprehensions.
-Apart from using user-generated content on product pages, the same can also be used in promotional emails, social media advertisements (Facebook, Instagram or YouTube Ads), Google Ads etc. as these ensure higher click-through rates.
+Apart from using user-generated content on product pages, you can also used UGC in promotional emails, social media advertisements (Facebook, Instagram or YouTube Ads), Google Ads etc. as these ensure higher click-through rates.

 Give the power to your very own customers to pitch about your product to new shoppers.
 Let your former customers be brand advocates and convey product authenticity and quality to new buyers.